TracyChacon/Projects-freeCodeCamp.org/ReadMe.md

 # [freeCodeCamp.org](https://www.freecodecamp.org/tracychacon)
-Ensuring  project success by fulfilling user stories.
+### Ensuring  project success by fulfilling user stories.
+Below are projects that illustrate my skills in troubleshooting, executing what I learned to solve problems, and finding solutions to unexpected challeges.

 ### Relational Database and Shell Scripting
 PostgreSQL is a powerful and open-source relational database management system (RDBMS).
 It is known for its reliability, scalability, and security.
 PostgreSQL can be used to store and manage a wide variety of data, including structured, semi-structured, and unstructured data.
 Shell scripting is a way of automating tasks on a Unix-like operating system.